Where the land and its inhabitants cohabit with the sea

 Respect the nature

 With the wind in your hair, fresh Zeeland air and panoramic sea views, Schouwen-Duiveland’s island is perfect to explore by foot or bike.
 Enjoy the beautiful and varied landscape: dunes, sea, protected nature and national parks.
 Have a walk in the historical city of Zierikzee with its port and taste the typical fresh fish dishes.
-Read more here on walk or bike.
+Read more here on walking or biking for a green holiday in Schouwen-Duiveland.

 Visit during off-peak season